 Where to Find Multifamily Loans

-Apartment Loan Rates and Terms
+Apartment Loan Rates & Terms

 Apartment Loan Qualifications

 Apartment loans are geared towards investors looking to finance multifamily dwellings or apartment buildings.
-They have certain strict qualifications that must be met in order to qualify, such as higher credit scores, a liquidity requirement, high occupancy rates, and a time period for how long the units have to be occupied prior to funding.
+They have strict qualifications that must be met in order to qualify, such as higher credit scores, a liquidity requirement, high occupancy rates, and a time period for how long the units have to be occupied prior to funding.

-- 9+ months of liquidity
+- Nine or more months of liquidity

 Where to Find Apartment Loans

 Apartment loans can be found through local and national banks, credit unions, and government agencies.
 The most common apartment loans are guaranteed by government-backed agencies such as Fannie Mae, Freddie Mac, and the Federal Housing Administration (FHA).
 These government agencies do not lend money, but they will guarantee, or “back,” a loan, lowering risk to the lender.